-Nonprofit blogs have increasingly become a popular communication tool, and for good reason!
-There are plenty of advantages and reasons why you should start a blog for your nonprofit, and we want to help guide you through this!
+Nonprofit blogs have become an increasingly popular communication tool, and for good reason!
+There are plenty of reasons why starting a nonprofit blog is a strategic move for your organization, and we are here to help guide you through the process.

 In this article, we will cover these points: